andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 Collection datatypes are a combination of multiple basic datatypes.
 ## General

-Bellow are some key properties of the collection datatypes available in Python.
+Below are some key properties of the collection datatypes available in Python.

 | Name                                  | Mutable | Iterable               | Indexing | Slicing | Common Use Case                                     |
 | ------------------------------------- | ------- | ---------------------- | -------- | ------- | --------------------------------------------------- |